nxglabs/qik-docs/example/content/Qik-Ai-API/Qik-Ai-API-Documentation.md

 Introduction

-•	The ApplistAPI is use to add the user or attach the user to given role
+•	The ApplistAPI is use to give app list of current organisation to which current user has access

-•	To use this API appeditor role is not compulsory
+•	To use this API appeditor role is compulsory

  | API Title   | Applist                                                       |